Expert Foot & Ankle Treatment from Michigan’s #1 Podiatrist - Balance Foot & Ankle Specialist

 The doctor may scrape/ trim the dead skin away by a scalpel.
 The area is first numbed by a local anesthetic, dead skin is scraped away, and a bandage with an ointment is applied with or without a patch to the shaved area.
 After surgical removal of corn, pressure caused to form will cause reformation, so lifestyle modifications are also necessary.

-- Laser Corn removal:
+Laser Corn Removal

 It is the most effective method to remove deep corns, and it is gentle and quick compared to surgery.
 Most commonly, a CO2 laser is used to carry out the procedure.

-Corn removal surgery cost near me:
+corn removal surgery near me

 Corns are generally associated with foot deformities and would benefit from a surgical correction in the right situation.